About the UTHSC Center for Cancer Research

-Cancer arises from interruption of normal signal transduction pathways and genetic programs within a cell.
+Cancer arises from the interruption of normal signal transduction pathways and genetic programs within a cell.
 Our center investigators are defining the molecular events that control these fundamental cellular processes, with a special emphasis on cell proliferation, differentiation, apoptosis (normal cell death) and angiogenesis (growth of new blood vessels from pre-existing vessels).
 By understanding the events that transform a normal cell into a cancer cell, we identify and validate new molecular targets for cancer drug discovery.

 Glioma cancer stem cells (labeled with two fluorescent dyes)

-Center for Cancer Research at UTHSC
+UTHSC Center for Cancer Research

 19 S. Manassas